-Families hope loved ones can be found alive in capsized boat
+Coast Guard divers hope to reach 12 missing in capsized ship

 Two of the missing had been communicating with rescuers by VHF radio after the ungainly platform ship flipped over in hurricane-force winds on Tuesday.
 They were spotted clinging to the overturned hull, but returned to seek shelter inside after a third man fell into the water and was lost.
 There have not been any signs of life since then, officials said.

-Time is of the essence, because air pockets will eventually become depleted of oxygen, said Mauritius Bell, diving safety officer and manager of dive at the California Academy of Sciences.
+Time is of the essence, because air pockets will eventually become depleted of oxygen, said Mauritius Bell, diving safety officer at the California Academy of Sciences.

 Surviving could depend on the size of an air pocket.
 “The larger the better, and it’s all about time,” Bell said.